srethi-Sur/EXP---1-/README.md

 <img width="260" height="272" alt="image" src="https://github.com/user-attachments/assets/e1591cba-7f1f-4054-8d5f-b2fde22f73f6" />

-**The reflex klystron** :The reflex klystron, shown in Fig., employs a somewhat different stratagem to  extract energy from an electron beam in the form of microwave oscillation.
+**The reflex klystron** :

+The reflex klystron, shown in Fig., employs a somewhat different stratagem to  extract energy from an electron beam in the form of microwave oscillation.
 The anode of the  klystron is a resonant cavity that contains perforated grids to permit accelerated electrons to  pass through and continue their journey.
 Such electrons are not, however, subsequently  collected by a positive electrode.
 Rather, they are deflected by a negatively polarized  'reflector' and are thereby caused to fall back into the cavity grids.
 The operational objective  of the tube is to have such electrons return to the cavity grids at just the fight time to reinforce  the electric oscillatory field appearing across these grids.
 When this situation exists,  oscillations are excited and sustained in the cavity.
 Microwave power is coupled out of the cavity by meansof a loop if coaxial cable is used, or simply through an appropriate aperture if  a waveguide is used for delivering the power to the load.
 After the kinetic energy of the electrons has been given up to the oscillatory field of the cavity, the spent electrons fall back to the positive biased control grid where they are collected, thereby adding to control grid current.
 If the tube is not oscillating, a relatively high number of electrons are deflected by the retarding field of the reflector with sufficient energy to pass through the cavity grids, thence to be collected by the control grid.
 However, when oscillations are sustained in the cavity, the falling electrons yield most of their energy to the oscillating electric field appearing across the cavity grids.
 Such  electrons are subsequently collected by the cavity grids, which in this function behave as the  plate of an ordinary diode.
 Inasmuch as the spent electrons do not fall into the positive field of the control grid, a profound dip in control-grid current accompanies the onset of oscillation within the cavity.

 <img width="406" height="365" alt="image" src="https://github.com/user-attachments/assets/7bcac6c6-8a71-42b4-8424-bc2b819a868d" />

 3.**Isolator**:

 The microwave test bench includes an attenuator, and an isolator.
 Both of these help to stop the reflected power from reaching the oscillator and pulling the frequency of the cavity and Gunn diode off tune when the load impedance is varied.
 An isolator is a two port device that transmits microwave or radio frequency power in one direction only.
 It is used to shield equipment on its input side, from the effects of conditions on its output side; for example, to prevent a microwave source being detuned by a mismatched load.
 An ideal isolator transmits all the power entering port 1 to port 2, while absorbing all the  power entering port 2.
 An isolator in a non-reciprocal device, with a non-symmetric matrix.
 To achieve non-reciprocity, an isolator must necessarily incorporate a non reciprocal material.
 At microwave frequencies this material is invariably a ferrite which is  biased by a static magnetic field.
 The ferrite is positioned within the isolator such that the  microwave signal presents it with a rotating magnetic field, with the rotation axis aligned  with the direction of the static bias field.
 The behavior of the ferrite depends on the sense of  rotation with respect to the bias field, and hence is different for microwave signals travelling in opposite directions.
 Depending on the exact operating conditions, the signal  travelling in one direction may either be phase-shifted, displaced from the ferrite or absorbed.